dxw/playbook/playbook.md

 If you are in the Front-line Support group, it's important that you keep an eye on the helpdesk so that you know when new tickets arrive.
 It's your responsibility to review tickets as they arrive, and decide what to do with them.
 If you can deal with the issue, or if you can complete an [initial investigation](#initial-investigation) into the problem, do so.

 If you're ultimately unable to solve the ticket, assign it to someone in the Escalated Support group.
 Try to choose the person you think will be best placed to solve the issue.
+This will usually be someone who is currently sprinting on the project, or who has worked on it in the past.
 If you're not sure, ask a delivery manager.

 #### Assignments